LeedsBlockchainCrypto/oracle-cmc/README.md

 # oracle-cmc

 This is a simple example of how an oracle can work.
-It just injects the CoinMarketCap MarketCap
+It just injects the CoinMarketCap MarketCap into the CMCOracle contract

 I have 2 accounts (accoutns[0] and accounts[1]) in my wallet